BDmajora/SimpleBlockMod/README.md

 * Mushroom Blocks
   + Red, Brown and Gray variants
   + Crafted with 4 of each mushroom
-* Tons of new "Block of" blocks
-  + Bone
-  + Sulphur, explodes like explosive charge
-  + Sugar, dissolves in water
-  + Leather
-  + Raw Iron
-  + Raw Gold
-  + Raw Copper
-  + Flint
-  + Crude Steel
-* Copper Ore
- + Variants for stone types
- + Drops 2-6 raw copper
- + Generates at any Y level
-* Copper Blocks
-  + All copper blocks can corrode over time
-  + Use an axe to scrape the corrosion off
-  + Copper Block
-  + Copper Mesh
-  + Copper Pipe
-  + Copper Trapdoor
-  + Copper Door
-  + Copper Fence
-  + Copper Pressure Plate, only lets items activate it
-  + Copper Stairs/Slabs
 * Scorched Stone
   + Has same variants as Sandstone
 * Slate Pillar